edsnlp.utils.filter

 Re-definition of spacy's filtering function, that returns discarded spans as well as filtered ones.

-It can handle an iterable of tuples instead of an iterable of Span
+It can handle an iterable of tuples instead of an iterable of Spans.
+The primary use-case is the use with the RegexMatcher's capacity to return the span's groupdict.

 The spaCy documentation states: